Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis: Experiments

-To verify the scalability of our proposed method, we evaluate the run time of different sized systems.
-With similar experiment settings as above, we tested in collpased scenarios $10$ for each system by incrementally increasing their load factors within a range: \textsc{case30}\cite{matpower-case30-118-300-2383wp} (load factor: 3.8$\sim$4.8), \textsc{case118}\cite{matpower-case30-118-300-2383wp} (load factor: 3.5$\sim$4.5), \textsc{case300}\cite{matpower-case30-118-300-2383wp} (load factor 1.05$\sim$1.1), \textsc{case1354pegase}\cite{case1354pegase-1}\cite{case1354pegase-2} (load factor 1.32$\sim$1.35), \textsc{case2383wp}\cite{matpower-case30-118-300-2383wp} (load factor 1.35$\sim$1.45), and \textsc{case3375wp} (load factor 1.2$\sim$1.3).
-Result in Figure \ref{fig: scalability} shows that our proposed method scales well on large-scale systems; and with run time being comparable with the single-scenario baseline.
+Figure \ref{fig: scalability} shows that our proposed method scales well on large-scale systems, and the run time is comparable with the single-scenario baseline.
 This verifies that our multi-period approach encourages persistency in an efficient way without introducing significant computation burden.
 Moreover, it is worth noting that analyzing power flows under various load growth scenarios (the use case being considered here) is primarily a system planning application.
-In this context, the capability to solve for systems with thousands of buses in just 3-4 minutes (200 seconds) is highly promising and shows the computational robustness of the proposed methodology.
+In this context, the capability to solve for systems with thousands of buses in just around 3-4 minutes is highly promising and shows the computational robustness of the proposed methodology.